judka-uriel/uriel-book/uriel_en.md

 admins and all devops: under no circumstances should one perform [deployment to production](https://en.wikipedia.org/wiki/Software_deployment) on a Friday evening, because with a probability close to 100%, errors that cannot be fixed for more than a day will inevitable surface during Shabbat.

-By analyzing the essence of programming, we can understand from what precisely G‑d rested on the seventh day, and from what one must rest on Shabbat, following the commandment to walk in the ways of G‑d (Devarim [8:6](https://www.sefaria.org/Deuteronomy.8.6), [10:12](https://www.sefaria.org/Deuteronomy.10.12)) and to be like Him in all matters (Devarim [28:9](https://www.sefaria.org/Deuteronomy.28.9)).
+So by analyzing the essence of programming, we can understand from what precisely G‑d rested on the seventh day, and from what one must rest on Shabbat, following the commandment to walk in the ways of G‑d (Devarim [8:6](https://www.sefaria.org/Deuteronomy.8.6), [10:12](https://www.sefaria.org/Deuteronomy.10.12)) and to be like Him in all matters (Devarim [28:9](https://www.sefaria.org/Deuteronomy.28.9)).